Fourth-wave feminism: Ideas

 Cosslett and Baxter's book aims to debunk stereotypes of femininity promoted by mainstream women's press.
 Bates, a British feminist writer, created the Everyday Sexism Project on 16 April 2012 as an online forum where women could post their experiences of everyday harassment.

-Third-wave feminists began introducing the concept of male privilege in their writings in the 1990s, and fourth-wave feminists continue to discuss it in academia and on social media.
-American Peggy McIntosh was one of the first feminists to describe the phenomenon of privilege in 1988, calling it (in regards to white privilege) "an invisible weightless knapsack of special provisions, maps, passports, codebooks, visas, clothes, tools, and blank checks."
+Third-wave feminists began introducing the concept of male privilege in their writings in the 1990s and fourth-wave feminists continue to discuss it in academia and on social media.
+American Peggy McIntosh was one of the first feminists to describe the phenomenon of privilege in 1988, calling it (in regards to white privilege) "an invisible weightless knapsack of special provisions, maps, passports, codebooks, visas, clothes, tools and blank checks."
 Fourth-wave feminists have taken action to reduce and combat this "knapsack" by raising awareness of privileged and unprivileged groups.
 Alliance is greatly encouraged by these feminists, who believe that males and other privileged groups can still take action for social change within their communities.

-London author Nikki van der Gaag discusses the damaging effects of raising young boys with privilege, citing the Consultative Group on Early Child Care and Development, "a tendency to privilege boys [...] does not teach teach boys responsibility, nor clarify what will be expected from them".
+London author Nikki van der Gaag discusses the damaging effects of raising young boys with privilege, citing the Consultative Group on Early Child Care and Development, "a tendency to privilege boys [...] does not teach boys responsibility, nor clarify what will be expected from them".
 Fourth-wave feminists have begun promoting solutions to avoid these issues, such as raising children as gender-neutral.
 Professor of Neuroscience at Chicago Medical School Lise Eliot points out that infants and growing children are so impressionable that any small differences in raising the child can lead to large personality differences over time, resulting in reinforced gender stereotypes.

 Fourth-wave feminists have argued that reinforced gender stereotypes create pressure for men to be breadwinners, as opposed to women, who feel obligated to take on the role of homemakers.
 Feminists argue that these pressures to conform socially can cause gender discrimination in the workplace and more widely in society.
 According to Pew Research, a majority of women working in male-dominated workplaces believe that sexual harassment is a problem in their industry.

+Fourth-wave feminists have also pointed out how gender roles and inequalities show up in fields like architecture.
+Torsten Lange and Lucía C. Pérez-Moreno explain that feminist scholars have pointed out how architectural history has often ignored women's contributions and only focused on male ways of thinking in theory and practice.
+They show how gender bias in both architecture schools and also in professional workplaces illustrate bigger social patterns--for example, how men are seen as doing “serious” work while women are expected to take on other traditional roles.
+This kind of thinking affects who gets opportunities in the field today.
+It's an example of fourth-wave feminist concern about how workplace culture can reinforce outdated gender stereotypes.